alexlobera/leanjs_OLD_NX/src/pages/blog/unit-testing-fundamentals-explained-using-javascript.md

 I’m not sure there is a consensus on what a unit is but it’s for sure not a “controller” with hundreds of lines of code.

-Would you way the following code is a unit?
+Would you say that the following code is a unit?

 ```
 function getAvailableProducts(products) {